gfbarbieri/econ_models/README.md

 # Overview

-Econmodels is an open source library for exploring the core concepts of economics.
+EconModels is an open source library for exploring the core concepts of economics.
 The framework integrates a market structure with market actors and their decision functions.
 The module is built on top of Sympy, allowing symbolic logic for generalized examples as well as numeric examples.

-## Example Using Properties
+## Example Using Agent Properties

 Import the property `Utility`.